containers/podman-desktop/website/docs/containers/registries/index.md

 1. Enter the correct credentials
 2. Click **Login** again.

-## Setting up a custom container registry with an insecure certificate
+## Setting up a registry with an insecure certificate

 If your registry has an insecure certificate, such as a self-signed certificate, you see a warning when setting up the registry.